 Zebra mussels are native to southern Russia and the Ukraine.
 First identified in the United States in 1988 in the Great Lakes, they were confirmed in Lake Champlain in 1993; since then they have been found throughout much of Lake Champlain.
-Each female mussel can lay up to one million eggs during the summer months when water temperatures rise above 50°F. Fertilized eggs hatch are associated with promoting an abundance of algae growth.
+Each female mussel can lay up to one million eggs during the summer months when water temperatures rise above 50°F. Fertilized eggs hatch

-Solden Clam (Corbicula fluminea)
+Golden Clam (Corbicula fluminea)

 The golden clam is a freshwater bivalve filter feeder that can be found at the surface of the sediment or slightly buried in sandy areas.
 They usually dominate the benthic community through dense growth and crowd out native burrowing mussels, resulting in a loss of biodiversity.
-They can also clog water intake pipes and
+They can also clog water intake pipes and are associated with promoting an abundance of algae growth.